sboesebeck/morphium/docs/howtos/caching-examples.md

   - `CLEAR_TYPE_CACHE`: clear entire type cache on write
   - `REMOVE_ENTRY_FROM_TYPE_CACHE`: remove single entry by ID
   - `UPDATE_ENTRY`: re‑read updated entries
-- Ensure messaging is running on all nodes if you want cluster cache synchronization.
+- Two synchronizer implementations exist: `MessagingCacheSynchronizer` (needs messaging running on all nodes, catches only writes made through Morphium) and `WatchingCacheSynchronizer` (needs a replica set, catches any write to the watched collection).
+Pick one per deployment — see [Cache Patterns](./cache-patterns.md).
 See also: [Cache Patterns](./cache-patterns.md), [Developer Guide](../developer-guide.md)